allysonw/dental-cms/notes.md

 - figure out where to put new, delete, and edit buttons[DONE]
 - Create destroy action[DONE]

-# Create ability to add new appt from patient page (nested resource)
+# Create ability to add new appt from patient page

 ## STEP 3: come back LATER and add in ability for patients to log in
 This means at first there are no user roles needed - only doctors ever log in